junholee0516/Pangenomics_master_files_260610/Axiom_PangenomiX.r1/README_Axiom_PangenomiX.r1_KOR.md

 5. Axiom_PangenomiX.r1 Library Package

+The Axiom_PangenomiX.r1 library package is required for PangenomiX Chip CNV analysis.

+This library package can be downloaded through Axiom Analysis Suite after installing the software.

+Download Steps
+1. Open Axiom Analysis Suite.
+2. Go to the Preferences tab.
+3. Find the NetAffx Library/Annotations section.
+4. Click Update.
+5. Find Axiom_PangenomiX.r1 in the Name column.
+6. Confirm that the Array Type is Axiom_PangenomiX.
+7. Check the Update? checkbox for the corresponding row.
+8. Confirm that the checkbox is selected, then click OK.
+9. After the library update is complete, check the folder path below.

+Default Windows location:

+C:\Users\Public\Documents\AxiomAnalysisSuite\Library\Axiom_PangenomiX.r1

+Copy this folder to the Linux server or analysis project directory.

+Recommended location:

+Pangenomics_master_files_260610/Axiom_PangenomiX.r1/

+5. Axiom_PangenomiX.r1 Library Package

 PangenomiX Chip CNV 분석을 위해서는 Axiom_PangenomiX.r1 library package가 필요합니다.

 해당 library package는 Axiom Analysis Suite 설치 후 프로그램 내부에서 다운로드할 수 있습니다.